100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 };
 ```

 We keep `notes` list in the store.
-If `getNotes()` returns the list with notes, they are simply assigned to `notes` in the store.
-In the case of adding new note, it is appended to the `notes` list.
+If `getNotes()` returns the list with notes, they are simply assigned to the `notes` in the store.
+In the case of adding a new note, it is appended to the `notes` list.

 Remeber to update the main reducer in `frontend/Reducer.js`.
-We need to add `notesReducer` there.
+We need to add there `notesReducer` there:

 ```jsx
 // frontend/Reducer.js